Demographics of Saudi Arabia: Migration

 Migration is a significant part of Saudi Arabia's tradition and culture, as the nation's thriving oil economy attracts large numbers of foreign workers from an assortment of countries throughout Asia and the Arab world.
 Following economic diversification in response to the oil boom of the 1970s, the Saudi government encouraged skilled and semi-skilled workers to enter the Kingdom as the demand for infrastructure and development intensified.
 Saudi Arabia is among the top five immigrant destination countries around the world, currently hosting 5.3 million international migrants in its borders.
 In 2017, non-native residents accounted for 38% of the Kingdom's total population, more than twice that of the United States whose immigrants make up 15% of the nation's total population.
 The majority of Saudi Arabia's foreign born population are males between the ages of 25 and 45.
 These immigrants make up a larger percentage of the total population in this age group compared to native-born Saudis ages 25–45, according to the United Nations 2013 report.
 26.3% of the total migrant population in Saudi Arabia are from India, followed by Pakistan (24.2%), Bangladesh (19.5%), Egypt (19.3%), and finally the Philippines (15.3%).
 Most immigrants of the Kingdom are skilled, unskilled, and service industry foreign workers.
 Although the living and working conditions for immigrant workers are harsh in Saudi Arabia, economic opportunity tends to be much greater than in their homelands.
 There are around five million illegal immigrants in Saudi Arabia, most of which come from Africa and Asia.
 These immigrants are planned to be deported within the next few years.
 There are over 118,000 Westerners in Saudi Arabia, most of whom live in compounds or gated communities.

-Foreign residents in Saudi Arabia
+Population by citizenship

 In the 2022 Saudi Arabia Census, 41.6% of the population had a foreign background.